Below are the legal practice area definitions and regional variations used by Chambers to rank lawyers and law firms in the UK Guide.

 International Arbitration

-Please note that commercial and corporate litigation is covered in its own submission.
-Any corporate litigation work, such as joint venture and shareholder disputes that are settled in Court will not be considered here.
+(Please note that commercial and corporate litigation is covered in its own submission.
+Any corporate litigation work, such as joint venture and shareholder disputes that are settled though the courts will not be considered here.)

-Investor-State Arbitration: This subtable focuses on firms representing clients in investment arbitrations, i.e. disputes arising between a sovereign state and an investor.
+Investor-State Arbitration: This table focuses on firms representing clients in investment arbitrations, i.e. disputes arising between a sovereign state and an investor.
 This includes claims brought under bilateral or multilateral investment treaties, as well as those arising out of contractual agreements between an investing party and a sovereign state.
-ICSID, ad hoc and institutional arbitrations are all considered under this subtable.
+ICSID, ad hoc and institutional arbitrations are all considered.
 This table ranks firms which primarily represent investors, those which primarily represent states, and those which represent a mixture of the two.

-Arbitrators: This subtable features highly regarded non-barrister or non-practising barrister arbitrators based in the UK.
-A list of London-based barristers who are respected arbitrators features in the UK Bar guide, under the heading International Arbitration: Arbitrators.
+Arbitrators: This table features highly regarded non-barrister or non-practising barrister arbitrators based in the UK.
+A list of London-based barristers who are respected arbitrators also features in the UK Bar guide.

 This table does not invite separate submissions, but examples of an individual's work as an arbitrator can be included on either/both of the submissions for Commercial Arbitration and Investor-State Arbitration.